XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/escrow.md

 * The Escrow space key (`0x0075`)
 * The AccountID of the sender of the [EscrowCreate transaction][] that created the `Escrow` object
-* The Sequence number of the [EscrowCreate transaction][] that created the `Escrow` object
+* The Sequence number of the [EscrowCreate transaction][] that created the `Escrow` object If the EscrowCreate transaction used a [Ticket](tickets.html), use the `TicketSequence` value instead.

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}